oxc7/Deep-Learning/README.md

 # Deep-Learning
-For Deep Learning assignments at University of Tokyo
+For Deep Learning assignments at the University of Tokyo